oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ## <a name="EvaluatingapplyasanExpandandSelectOption" href="#EvaluatingapplyasanExpandandSelectOption">3.8 Evaluating `$apply` as an Expand and Select Option</a>

 The new system query option `$apply` can be used as an expand or select option to inline the result of aggregating related entities or nested instances.
-The rules for [evaluating `$apply`](#SystemQueryOptionapply) are applied in the context of the expanded collection-valued navigation or the selected collection of instances, meaning this context defines the input set of the first transformation.
+The rules for [evaluating `$apply`](#SystemQueryOptionapply) are applied in the context of the related collection of entities or the selected collection of instances, meaning this context defines the input set of the first transformation.
 Furthermore, `$apply` is evaluated first, and other expand or select options on the same (navigation) property are evaluated on the result of `$apply`.

 ::: example
 Example 46: products with aggregated sales